Richard Fletcher (conductor)

 Richard F. Fletcher is an American conductor, composer and bassist.
-He has conducted many well-known orchestras, and has also conducted for opera and ballet companies.
+He has conducted for orchestras as well as opera and ballet companies.

 Early life and education

 Fletcher was born in Massachusetts.
 He began composing at age ten and subsequently studied piano, double bass, music theory and composition.
 He was awarded a Bruno Walter scholarship to the Juilliard School in New York where he studied conducting with Sixten Ehrling and Peter Maag, and composition with David Diamond and Roger Sessions.
 He also studied double bass and conducting at the New England Conservatory in Boston where he worked with Frank Battisti and Gunther Schuller, and he studied composition and conducting privately in New York with Jacques-Louis Monod, well-known music theorist and composer.

 Career

 During the early stages of his career Fletcher performed extensively on the double bass, including regular performances with the Boston Symphony Orchestra and Boston Pops Orchestra.
 He was awarded the C.D.
 Jackson prize as an outstanding instrumentalist for two summers as a student at the Berkshire Music Center at Tanglewood.

 Fletcher worked in a master class at the Juilliard School with Sir Georg Solti, and on his recommendation was subsequently invited to guest conduct the Chicago Civic Orchestra.

 Fletcher was awarded a Fulbright Scholarship to study conducting in Vienna with Hans Swarovsky.
 While in Europe he also studied conducting with Kurt Masur, Franco Ferrara and Sergiu Celibidache, and was a prize winner in several International conducting competitions including The Grzegorz Fitelberg International Competition for Conductors in Katowice Poland.